|Board Meetings||Corporate Governance, Remuneration and Nomination Commitee||Audit and Risk Management Commitee||Remuneration MUR|

 The remuneration policy for management and staff is to reward effort and merit as fairly as possible.
 Other factors considered include experience, qualifications, skills scarcity, responsibilities shouldered and employee engagement.
 The Chief Executive Officer of each subsidiary is also incentivised through a profit sharing scheme based on the profitability of the subsidiary and the achievement of set key performance indicators (KPIs).

-The Group contributed MUR 448,364 from its CSR fund to 3 NGOs focused on helping underprivileged and vulnerable children across Mauritius, namely
+The Group contributed MUR 279,879, representing 50% of its CSR fund, to 3 NGO’s focused on helping underprivileged and vulnerable children across Mauritius, namely:

 (iii) Adolescent Non Formal Education Network (ANFEN).